On the spot-futures no-arbitrage relations in commodity markets: The model for the individual producer

 \subsection{The trading activity on the derivative market}

-We assume, for the sake of simplicity, that the interest rate is zero.
-Moreover, there is only one futures contract available, for a given maturity $T>0$.
-The price of this contract at $t$ is $F_t = F_t(T)$.
-We assume that the futures price process $(F_t)$ is a continuous semi-martingale, adapted to the filtration $(\mathcal F_t )$.
-The trading portfolio on this contract is given by:
+On the derivative market there is only one futures contract available, for a given maturity $T>0$.
+The price of this contract at $t$ is $F_t = F(t,T)$.
+We assume that the futures price process $(F_t)$ is a continuous semi-martingale, adapted to the filtration $(\mathcal F_t )$, and that the interest rate is zero.
+The value of the trading portfolio on this contract is given by:

-where $\theta$ is a real-valued predictable $(F_t)$-integrable process.
-We assume that the futures market is liquid, which is standard in this context.
-On the empirical point of view, this is the case for the short-term maturities of commodities like crude oil and natural gas.
+where $\theta$ is any real-valued predictable $(F_t)$-integrable process such that $\theta_{T-} := \lim _{t \uparrow T} \theta_t$ exists a.s.
+We consider that the futures market is liquid, which is standard in this context.
+On the empirical point of view, this is the case for a very large spectrum of commodities, especially on the short-term maturities.
 This is however less obvious, at least up to now, for electricity markets (A\"id, 2015 \cite{Aid15}, Chap.
 2, Sect.
 2.2.3).